Source Control

 ✔ Pulling version 74 (latest)

-If later you would like to change branches you have a couple of options.
+If you want to change branches later, use one of the following options.

 ampli checkout [my-branch-name]